-We’ve put together these “12 Hard Skills That Will Land You More Career Opportunities” as a way to give yourself a “leg up” on the competition.
+We’ve put together these 11 hard skills as a way to give yourself a “leg up” on the competition.
 We’ve tried to make this a mixture of both skills that require a great deal of training, and also ones that you can work on and develop by yourself.

 We know that not everyone is cut out to be a cloud computing expert, but we also know that working on and having good scheduling skills will make you a much more desirable candidate for the position!